Pittsburgh Lawyer for Illegal Possession of Prescription Drugs

 What Else You Need to Know

 Up until recently, many drug crimes were subject to minimum jail sentences.
 However, a recent court ruling may have changed the prosecutor’s ability to take advantage of minimum sentencing under Pennsylvania’s drug laws.
 This does not mean you will not face jail time; in large part this will depend on the severity of the charges you are facing and any enhancements you could be facing.
 Some of the more common enhancements including possession with intent to distribute, distribution to a minor and using computers to telephone services to facilitate distribution or to obtain the drugs.

 While those who are convicted of drug charges in Pennsylvania do not forfeit their rights to vote, they do lose the right to carry a firearm.
 Under the law, anyone convicted of any charges under the Pennsylvania Controlled Substances, Drugs, Device, and Cosmetic Act is prohibited from owning a firearm.
 In addition, you will be faced with a life-long criminal record unless you are eligible to have your record expunged.

-Any kind of drug charges should be taken seriously and illegal prescription drug possession charges are no exception.
+Any kind of drug charges should be taken seriously and illegal prescription drugs possession charges are no exception.
 You will need to work with an experienced, aggressive criminal defense attorney who understands Pennsylvania’s drug laws and will fight hard to have the charges against you reduced or eliminated completely.
 An addiction to a drug that was prescribed to you for legitimate medical problems should not lead to a criminal record that will dog you for the rest of your life.
 Our criminal defense attorneys will work aggressively with the prosecutor and will present to them any mitigating factors that could result in the charges against you being reduced or eliminated.
 Contact our firm today for a free discussion of your case and legal options.